-Scripture warns of the sins of lewdness, fornication and adultery, which God calls “works of the flesh” not fitting for His saints (Galatians 5:19–21).
+Scripture warns of the sins of lewdness, fornication, and adultery, which God calls “works of the flesh” not fitting for His saints (Galatians 5:19–21).
 If not sincerely repented of, these sexual sins will lead to death (Romans 6:23)!
 Yet the Internet today is full of modern-day “works of the flesh,” which many adults and even teens are participating in.
 What are these Internet works of the flesh?
-How can you protect yourself, your children and all those you love?
+How can you protect yourself, your children, and all those you love?

 So, what do parents need to be aware of?
 And whether teens or adults, what do Christians of any age need to repent of if they are participating in Internet works of the flesh?

-Whether parents or children, whether youth or elderly, Christians must remember that obscenity, filthiness, lewdness, fornication and adultery are not to be named among the saints, and those who practice these things will not inherit the Kingdom of God (Ephesians 5:3–5).
+Whether parents or children, whether youth or elderly, Christians must remember that obscenity, filthiness, lewdness, fornication, and adultery are not to be named among the saints, and those who practice these things will not inherit the Kingdom of God (Ephesians 5:3–5).
 True Christians should not be guilty of Internet works of the flesh.
-True Christians should let their lights shine in a good way on the Internet, Facebook, Twitter and any social media so they may glorify our Father in heaven (Matthew 5:16).
+True Christians should let their lights shine in a good way on the Internet, Facebook, Twitter, and any social media so they may glorify our Father in heaven (Matthew 5:16).

-Please read “Facebook Christians” and “Pornography: The Dirty Little Secret” for more on the subject.
-And, please remember that any sin and any weakness can be overcome, but the first step is to seek God in heartfelt prayer for the help and strength that He promises those who diligently seek Him (Hebrews 11:6).
+Please read “Facebook Christians” and “Pornography: The Dirty Little Secret” for more on the subject, as well as "The Two Faces of Technology."
+And please remember that any sin and any weakness can be overcome, but the first step is to seek God in heartfelt prayer for the help and strength that He promises those who diligently seek Him (Hebrews 11:6).